DhanvardiniRajendran25/DhanvardiniRajendran25/README.md

 Welcome to my GitHub space!
 I'm Dhanvardini Rajendran, a passionate tech enthusiast and problem solver currently pursuing a Master of Science in Information Systems at Northeastern University, Boston.

-The GitHub profile provides a window into my coding journey, where I explore the intersection of data, software development, and emerging technologies.
+The GitHub profile provides a window into my coding journey, where I explore the intersection of data, machine learning, and emerging technologies.
 I thrive on challenges and love turning complex problems into simple, efficient solutions.

 I’m always open to engaging with like-minded developers.
 Feel free to dive into my projects, leave a comment, or reach out if you're looking for collaboration opportunities.
 Let’s learn, grow, and build something awesome together!